adl/seminator-docker/README.md

 # Running the docker image

 You may use the docker image in multiple ways.
 Below we give some examples.
+If you are in a hurry, jump directly to example 5, as this is the preferred one.

 1. Running an interactive shell inside the docker image, in order to play with any of the installed tools: